WHAT IS INESSA ADVANCED DAILY BIOTIC?

 Different strains of bacteria can have very different health effects even if they are the same genus or species.2 Accordingly, the strain identification can help you choose a product that provides bacteria that has been shown to have a probiotic effect (survive digestion and improve your gut bacteria) or a health benefit.
 Lactobacillus rhamnosus GG is unique and has well documented effects.3

-Provides 10 billion live bacteria in each vegetarian delayed-release capsule, which corresponds with the daily dose used in clinical studies of Lactobacillus rhamnosus GG.4 5 6 7 Using a clinically proven strain at a documented dose is more important than using multiple strains at a higher dose, in other words; more is not better.8
+Provides 10 billion live bacteria in each vegan delayed-release capsule, which corresponds with the daily dose used in clinical studies of Lactobacillus rhamnosus GG.4 5 6 7 Using a clinically proven strain at a documented dose is more important than using multiple strains at a higher dose, in other words; more is not better.8

 Clinically studies have shown that Lactobacillus rhamnosus GG delivery is improved with delayed-relapse capsules.
 Stomach acid can destroy bacteria and reduce their ability to reach the digestive system.9 Although Lactobacillus rhamnosus GG has good acid resistance, delayed-release capsules have been shown to improve survival and result in a lower dose requirement.10